-Students who have taken college courses to supplement their high school program should apply as a first-year student applicant.
-Dual/joint enrollment course work will be evaluated, and students may receive credit at Oxford College, provided their performance is creditable, does not count toward high school graduation, and work consists of acceptable college-level courses as determined by the assistant dean for academic affairs.
-No more than 18 semester hours of credit will be granted for combined AP, IB, or college credit course work with a minimum of 54 credit hours to be completed in residence at Oxford College.
-As noted in the "General Guidelines" section, a maximum of 8 credits from outside of Emory may be applied to the Oxford Associate of Arts degree requirements.
+Credits outside of Emory University may be used to satisfy the First Year Writing Requirement as well as one (1) Intercultural Communication Requirement.
+Other credits outside of Emory University may be used to satisfy academic credit requirements and can be used as pre-requisites for more advanced classes but will not satisfy General Education Requirements.
 Students on leave from Oxford College for any reason (personal or medical withdrawal, academic exclusion, conduct sanction, etc.) may not take courses for Oxford College degree completion credit while on leave from the institution.
 CROSS-REGISTRATION: EMORY COLLEGE COURSES During regular fall or spring semesters, Oxford students may enroll in courses at Emory College with the permission of the deans of both Oxford and Emory Colleges, or their designees.
 Such courses should not be equivalent to courses offered at Oxford and normally must be courses required of Emory College sophomores as prerequisites to a particular academic major or program.
-Students must be in good standing and have a cumulative grade point average of 3.5 or better to be eligible to take courses at Emory College.
+Students must be in good standing and have a cumulative grade point average of 3.2 or better to be eligible to take courses at Emory College.
 Students are normally limited to a maximum of one Emory College course each regular semester.
 Students should send such requests to the associate dean for academic affairs no later than the end of Oxford preregistration for the relevant semester.
 SUMMER SCHOOL: EMORY'S ATLANTA CAMPUS.

 Summer School is conducted jointly with Emory College, Goizueta Business School, and the School of Nursing on the Atlanta campus.
 There are three summer sessions during which students can take courses through Emory's Atlanta Campus: Maymester, Summer Session I (six weeks) and Summer Session II (six weeks).
 Courses are offered online and in-person.
 Students interested in taking courses offered through Emory's Summer School must consult with and receive permission from the Advising Support Center.
-The Advising Support Center will review course eligibility, academic placement, and prerequisite $MORY \mid OXFORD$ requirements.
+The Advising Support Center will review course eligibility, academic placement, and prerequisite requirements.
 The Advising Support Center can help students enroll, make changes to their schedules during add/drop/swap period or withdraw from courses on or before the withdrawal deadlines.
 Summer enrollment can help supplement academic progress at Oxford College; however, summer session may not be used to replace a regular semester of residency at Oxford.
 Summer School courses can count towards general education courses and Oxford College graduation requirements.
-Some components of Oxford's General Education Program (specifically Discovery Seminars, and the Milestone Project), cannot be taken through Emory College Summer School.
+Some components of Oxford's General Education Program (specifically Discovery Seminars) cannot be taken through Emory College Summer School.
 These courses are only offered at Oxford College.
 Summer School courses can satisfy intended major requirements, as well.